VanOvermeire/sam-template-creator/README.md

 ##### Python

 - the name of the Lambda handler function should contain the word 'handler'.
 The event should end with 'event' and the context should be named 'context'.
 For instance `def lambda_handler(s3event, context):`
+- if part of the name equals a http method, we assume you want to map it to an api gateway method with the path represented by the rest of the name.
+For example, if your handler function's name is `def put_hello_world_hander(event, context)`, the function is mapped to a PUT to `/hello/world`.
 - if the lambda is triggered by an event source, the name should reflect that.
 So if s3 is the source, the name of the event should contain `s3`, for example `s3event`.
 Similar for other event sources.
 - we also assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
-In the future, we may change this and scan other files for setup as well.
+This only temporary though.
+The plan is to scan other files and add their config as well.

 ##### Node